alexanderthclark/pols4728/_sources/chapters/learning.md

 ## What is Machine Learning?

 I sometimes find the term "machine learning" to be frustrating.
-It sounds too impressive if you've already been inattentively running regressions to fulfill the modern duty to be data driven.
-Similarly, the use of words like "model" might frustrate you if you have a social science theorist's understanding of a model as more complete description of behavior.
+It sounds too impressive if you've already been running regressions to fulfill the modern duty to be data driven.
+Similarly, the use of words like "model" might frustrate you if you have a theorist's understanding of a model as more complete description of behavior.
 But we come to machine learning on machine learning's terms, and this requires some language acquisition.
-Let's first get our arms around the idea of "learning" and "machine learning," with the help of two foundational players in the field.
+Let's first get our arms around the idea of "learning" and "machine learning," with the help of two foundational figures in the field.

 Computer scientist Marvin Minsky offered the definition below, though with the preface that it was "too broad to have much use."